The Five Minute Literacy Box

 Yes it can be, and five minutes a day 1:1 is far more valuable and beneficial to a child than 20 minutes a week.
 The sessions can focus on the sounds board one day and keyword cards the next if there are only a few minutes available – a trained SEN teacher may use it for up to 30 minutes.

 4. How long does it take to train Teaching Assistants?

-Watch the 20 minute CD, familiarise themselves with the contents, open the Box and go!
+Watch the introduction video, familiarise themselves with the contents, open the Box and go!

 5. Why don’t the letters on the handwriting boards have ‘lead-in’ strokes?

 ‘Lead-ins’ are not, in fact, part of the basic letter shape, they merely take you to the start of each letter.
 Children who need extra practice to form the root shape of the letter accurately, can be distracted by the lead-ins.
 As the boards are wipeable, the lead-ins can be added with the white board pen by saying “Start on the line and take me to the start point…”.

 6. Why is there not a magnetic board to use with the magnetic letters?